clemsos/writings/_quora/2018-08-23-Why-did-France-never-lay-claim-to-the-Channel-Islands-of-Jersey-and-Guernsey-from-the-UK.md

 source: quora
 language: en
 title: |
-    Clément Renaud\'s answer to Why did France never lay claim to the Channel Islands of Jersey and Guernsey from the UK? - Quora
+    Why did France never lay claim to the
+    Channel Islands of Jersey and Guernsey from the UK? - Quora
 ---